THE VOLGA GERMANS IN PORTLAND

 Christina Schnell was born on 18 Jan 1897 in Norka, Russia, the daughter of Johann Peter Schnell (born 1871) and Elisabeth Lehl (born 1872).

-Christina was one of the founding member of the Zion German Congregational Church where she served as the organist.
+Christina was one of the founding members of the Zion German Congregational Church, where she served as the organist.

 Sources